gklyne/I-D/app/app.md

   multiple entries with the same path.
 Care should be taken to follow the convention and specification of the particular archive format.
+7. Two implementations that access the same archive which contain file paths with Unicode characters, but they extract to two different file systems.
+Limitations and conventions for file names in the local file system (e.g. Unicode normalization, case insensitivity, total path length) may result in the implementations having inconsistent or inaccessible paths.

 Security Considerations {#security}